Online sign‑up isn’t available just yet, so please check back during the membership window to join.

 Yes, garden waste club renewals run from early February to 1 April.
 Your bin will still be collected during this period.

-- You can buy multiple garden waste licences for an address if you have more than one bin.
+Yes you can buy multiple garden waste memberships for one address if you wish to have more than one bin.

 If you have used our online service previously, your information will be stored online so that your renewal is even easier to complete.